hayleyashby7/Restaurant/README.md

 WIP

-"Three Legged Stool" Restaurant - a example single page site for a small business
+An example single page site, such as for a small business, in this case the imaginary "Three Legged Stool" Restaurant

 DEMO: https://hayleyashby7.github.io/Restaurant/